amirouche/hyper.dev/blog/fauxtexte.md

 ```
 # ./fauxtexte learn data/scheme-2020-04.txt model.fauxtexte
 done!
-# ./fauxtexte generate model.fauxtexte "% scheme is"
-% scheme is
 # ./fauxtexte generate model.fauxtexte % scheme is
 % scheme is pascal and pascal is fortran
 # ./fauxtexte generate model.fauxtexte % scheme is